lynnfaraday/aresmush.com/_root/tutorials/install/easy-mode.md

   * Choose a droplet size.
 (1GB RAM is the standard Ares size)
   * Select 1 droplet, and enter a name for it (like 'ares').
   * All other options may be left as the defaults.
-4. You can keep the snapshot around as a backup until you're sure your server is up and running, but then you can delete it.
-Digital Ocean charges a small fee (less than $1/month usually) for storing snapshots.
+4. You can keep the snapshot around as a backup until you're sure your server is up and running, but then you should delete it.

 ## Finalize the Hostname Settings